 The actual gains and losses for the current year are recognised in the statement of financial activities.
 Allowances have been made for the estimated impact of the recent McCloud judgement as a past service cost.
-The estimate on the impact of total liabilities as at 31 August 2019 is £64,000 (or 1.2% as a percent of total liabilities).
+This allowance was described in the previous accounting report and incorporated into the accounting results as at 31 August 2019.
+These results, including the allowance, have been rolled forward and re-measured to obtain the accounting results as at 31 August 2020.